Maths in the Curriculum

 Children work in mixed ability classes, learning the curriculum content of their year group through a variety of engaging tasks and questions.
 Our goal is to seek mastery of concepts and skills through exploring concrete, pictorial and abstract models.

 Teachers follow the White Rose Scheme of Learning, which was chosen as it provides small steps guidance to develop varied fluency, problem solving and reasoning tasks.
 It promotes the use of concrete, pictorial and abstract representations in conjunction with each other and sets a level of challenge for all learners.
-Powermaths is a scheme written by the same authors as White Rose that provides teachers with further questions and sets up problems to be discussed as well as addressing potential misconceptions.
 As a further resource, Classroom Secrets materials, that also have an emphasis upon varied fluency, representations and reasoning, are also used to help with differentiation within the class.
 Other resources include: NRICH, NCETM, and I See Reasoning/Problem Solving by Gareth Metcalfe.
 Numicon is used school wide as a manipulative to develop a variety of concepts but is used largely in FS2 along with Numberblocks – produced in conjunction with NCETM.
+The ten frame is a further model that we use throughout the school.

 NTS is used at the end of each term to gain a standardised score against which to track our students against national scores.
 Objective level data is recorded at the end of each unit to inform teacher assessment and planning.
 White Rose end of block assessment questions are used to provide summative and formative information about each unit and inform TA.

-Staff training has included: active maths, variation, multiplication progression, fraction progression, decimal progression and sharing of good practice.
+Staff training has included: mastery, active maths, variation, multiplication progression, fraction progression, decimal progression and sharing of good practice.
+Two TAs, an FS2 teacher and the Deputy Head work with local maths hubs to sustain mastery and apply it to interventions too.